 Although all ODIs played outside of a world cup are classed as friendlies, they count as full international matches and will count towards a teams ranking points.
 At the start of Battrick, all teams had the same ranking points.
 As more games have been played, these points have changed to show the leading International side.

 International players who belong to a managed side can be released once their initial six week contract is complete or at any time after this.
-When an international player is fired by their club manager, they will be placed in a holding team.
+When an international player is released by their club manager, they will be placed in a holding team.
 Whilst in the holding team, they will not be selected for any club matches but will drop to fresh PFL and worthless form at the next daily update.
 Players will be part of this holding team for two weeks only.
-During this time, their international manager has 10 days where they can request them to be listed once.
-If they do not sell, at the end of the two weeks (or at the end of the auction, if they were listed towards the end of that period), they will retire from the game.
-(Please note that this is different from players belonging to sides who go bot).
+During this time, their international manager has 10 days where they can request them to be listed.
+If they do not sell, then at the end of the two weeks, they will retire from the game.
+The player cannot be listed a second time.